 This is the sequel to the arcade game the Power Battle

-.
+, also available via the same channels.
 The Power Fighters is very similar to its prequel, but it does have its differences.
 Below is a quick list:

 Differences and Notes